 Kantha, the 500 years old thread work is the pride of West Bengal.

 What had been no more than the pastime of rural Bengali women to give a new leash of life to old clothes is now a part of burgeoning fashion industry.
-Kantha embroidery can be found not only in high end stores nationally but also has made its mark internationally.
+Kantha embroidery can be found not only in high-end stores nationally but also has made its mark internationally.

 Kantha embroidery tutorial- it’s easy yet intricate

-Running stitches in vibrant shades on preferable light colored soft fabrics of cotton or silk is what this traditional art of India all about.
-The kantha stitch design is etched on fabrics traditionally by wooden blocks so that the print can be outlined but now patterns are put in place through tracing papers too.
+Running stitches in vibrant shades on preferable light colored soft fabrics of cotton or silk are what this traditional art of India all about.
+The kantha stitch design is etched on fabrics traditionally by wooden blocks so that the print can be outlined but now patterns are put in place by tracing papers too.
 The general way to begin is to stitch the outline first and then fill the motif with close running stitches.
 It is much like a brush of stroke upwards only to bring it back down filling a portion but with a needle and thread.
-The final effect gives a slight wrinkled look.
+The final effect gives a slightly wrinkled look.